Windows 10 PowerToys spruce up and speed up your workflow

 General Settings shows a list of available PowerToys tools: FancyZones and Short Guide both are toggled on by default.

-2. Beneath General Settings in the left-hand column, click FancyZones to adjust the settings for that tool, which is designed to simplify multitasking on Windows.
-You can choose from different configurations for arranging your windows and customize their layout.
+2. Beneath General Settings in the left-hand column, click FancyZones to adjust the settings for that utility, which is designed to simplify multitasking on Windows.
+You can choose from different configurations to arrange your windows and customize their layout.

 3. Beneath FancyZones, select Shortcut Guide from the left column.
 This utility shows common keyboard shortcuts that use the Windows key.
 You can control how long you must press the Windows key before showing the shortcut guide, as well as control the opacity of the guide that pops up.